 What should I ask in an interview?

-- Provide background: Share the outline of the job you’re offering and ask what’s different and similar about it compared to any previous care/attendant jobs.
-You can ask her to give you an overview of her work history, relevant experience, and anything else she’d like to share about her background.
+Describe the outline of the job you’re offering and ask what’s different and similar about it compared to any previous care/attendant jobs.
+You can ask them to give you an overview of her work history, relevant experience, and anything else they’d like to share about their background.

-- Ask for examples of challenges in her past work, and how she addressed those challenges.
+Look for examples of challenges in their past work, and how they addressed those challenges.

-- If you are hiring for a childcare or home attendant for someone other than you, introduce the candidate to the family member who she’ll be working most closely with.
-It’s good for all of you to spend some together, so that everyone can assess the interpersonal dynamics and try to assess whether it will be a good fit.
+If you are hiring a childcare provider or a home attendant for someone other than you, introduce the candidate to the family member who they’ll be working most closely with.
+It’s ideal for all of you to spend some together, so that everyone can assess whether it will be a good fit.

-- Troubleshoot.
-Some of us have embraced certain philosophies about parenting or personal care/support (you should spell these out in your work agreement); and some of these approaches can be difficult for others—family caregivers, as well as domestic workers–to implement.
-For example, if you are engaged in strict sleep training with your child, be clear about this with a job candidate and ask if she is comfortable letting your baby cry for long periods of time (some childcare providers are not).
+Some of us have embraced certain philosophies about parenting or personal care/support (you should spell these out in your work agreement); and some of these approaches can be anywhere from unfamiliar to challenging for others to implement.
+For example, if you are engaged in strict sleep training with your child, be clear about this with a job candidate and ask if they are comfortable letting your baby cry for long periods of time (some childcare providers are not).
 It’s best to recognize these differences early and explore ways they can be accommodated.

-- Give her a detailed job description to review and ask if she has any concerns or questions about it or any other issues.
-If you are seriously interested in the candidate, you could discuss the possibility of her working for a paid trial period after which you might make a permanent job offer.
+Provide a detailed job description to review and ask if the candidate has any concerns or questions about it or any other issues.
+If you are seriously interested in the candidate, you could discuss the possibility of her working for a paid trial after which you might make a permanent offer.
 This point in the interview might also be the time when you introduce the possibility of a written work agreement—but it’s perfectly reasonable to wait to talk about this until you make a job offer.